-Beginning in January 2019 and continuing through April 2019, as a proud partner with the Florida Humanities and its Speaker Series, the Coral Springs Museum of Art will host four consecutive months of varying notable scholarly speakers Including: Betty Jean Steinshouer; Dr. Kitty Oliver; Peggy Macdonald; and Michael Tougias.
-This collective series of speakers, Culture Speaks, will be a monthly public offering for the community to learn about and better understand historical components of Florida, diversity and war through stories and performances from notable scholars regarding the lives and tales of historical persons and their contributions that impact today’s society.
+What Began in January 2019 and continued through April 2019, as a proud partner with the Florida Humanities and its Speaker Series, the Coral Springs Museum of Art hosted four consecutive months of varying notable scholarly speakers Including: Betty Jean Steinshouer; Dr. Kitty Oliver; Peggy Macdonald; and Michael Tougias.
+This collective series of speakers, Culture Speaks, was a monthly public offering for the community to learn about and better understand historical components of Florida, diversity and war through stories and performances from notable scholars regarding the lives and tales of historical persons and their contributions that impact today’s society.

 Florida Female Pioneers